ogminor/devise-mfa/README.md

 With this extension enabled, the following is expected behaviour:

-* Users may go to _/MODEL/otp/token and enable their OTP state.
-If OTP token enabled, it will be requested.
+* Users may go to _/MODEL/mfa/token and enable MFA.
+If MFA is enabled, validation will be required to continue.
 * Once enabled they're shown an alphanumeric code (for manual provisioning) and a QR code, for automatic provisioning of their authetication device (for instance, Google Authenticator)

 ### Configuration Options

 The install generator adds some options to the end of your Devise config file (config/initializers/devise.rb)

-* `config.otp_mandatory` - OTP is mandatory, users are going to be asked to enroll the next time they sign in, before they can successfully complete the session establishment.
+* `config.mfa_mandatory` - MFA is mandatory, users are going to be asked to enroll the next time they sign in, before they can successfully complete the session establishment.
-* `config.otp_authentication_timeout` - how long the user has to authenticate with their token. (defaults to `3.minutes`)
+* `config.mfa_authentication_timeout` - how long the user has to authenticate with their token. (defaults to `3.minutes`)
-* `config.otp_drift_window` - a window which provides allowance for drift between a user's token device clock (and therefore their OTP tokens) and the authentication server's clock.
+* `config.mfa_drift_window` - a window which provides allowance for drift between a user's token device clock (and therefore their OTP tokens) and the authentication server's clock.
 Expressed in minutes centered at the current time. (default: `3`)
-* `config.otp_credentials_refresh` - Users that have logged in longer than this time ago, are going to be asked their password (and an OTP challenge, if enabled) before they can see or change their otp informations. (defaults to `15.minutes`)
+* `config.mfa_credentials_refresh` - Users that have logged in longer than this time ago, are going to be asked their password (and an OTP challenge, if enabled) before they can see or change their otp informations. (defaults to `15.minutes`)
-* `config.otp_recovery_tokens` - Whether the users are given a list of one-time recovery tokens, for emergency access (default: `10`, set to `false` to disable)
+* `config.mfa_recovery_tokens` - Whether the users are given a list of one-time recovery tokens, for emergency access (default: `10`, set to `false` to disable)
-* `config.otp_uri_application` - The name of this application, to be added to the provisioning url as '<user_email>/application_name' (defaults to the Rails application class)
+* `config.mfa_uri_application` - The name of this application, to be added to the provisioning url as '<user_email>/application_name' (defaults to the Rails application class)
-* `config.otp_authentication_after_sign_in` - Whether the sign in requires OTP once enabled (default: false, set to `true` to enable)
+* `config.mfa_authentication_after_sign_in` - Whether the sign in requires OTP once enabled (default: false, set to `true` to enable)
-* `config.otp_return_path` - return path after succcessful authentication (default: "root")
+* `config.mfa_return_path` - return path after succcessful authentication (default: "root")

 ## Contributing